Lutheranism: Bible

 Traditionally, Lutherans hold the Scriptures of the Old and New Testaments to be the only divinely inspired books, the only presently available sources of divinely revealed knowledge, and the only infallible source of Christian doctrine.
+The Luther Bible placed the Apocrypha in a section in between the Old Testament and New Testament, being books that were useful for edification and instruction in moral matters, though noncanonical.
 Scripture alone is the formal principle of the faith, the final authority for all matters of faith and morals because of its inspiration, authority, clarity, efficacy, and sufficiency.

 The authority of the Scriptures has been challenged during the history of Lutheranism.
 Martin Luther taught that the Bible was the written Word of God, and the only infallible guide for faith and practice.
 He held that every passage of Scripture has one straightforward meaning, the literal sense as interpreted by other Scripture.
 These teachings were accepted during the orthodox Lutheranism of the 17th century.
 During the 18th century, Rationalism advocated reason rather than the authority of the Bible as the final source of knowledge, but most of the laity did not accept this Rationalist position.
 In the 19th century, a confessional revival re-emphasized the authority of the Scriptures and agreement with the Lutheran Confessions.

 Today, Lutherans disagree about the inspiration and authority of the Bible.
 Theological conservatives use the historical-grammatical method of Biblical interpretation, while theological liberals use the higher critical method.
-The 2008 U.S. Religious Landscape Survey conducted by the Pew Research Center surveyed 1,926 adults in the United States that self-identified as Lutheran.
-The study found that 30% believed that the Bible was the Word of God and was to be taken literally word for word.
-40% held that the Bible was the Word of God, but was not literally true word for word or were unsure.
-23% said the Bible was written by men and not the Word of God.
-7% did not know, were not sure, or had other positions.